-Everyone is likely to need a bit of help this winter due to the rising cost of living.
+Everyone is likely to need a bit of help due to the rising cost of living.
 If you’re struggling to afford the essentials – including food, energy bills or housing costs – or if you’re in debt, help is available.

 On this page:

 - If you’re worried about housing costs or losing your home